cameronabrams/pestifer/docs/source/examples.rst

   08-00-md-NPT.xsc
   08-00-md-NPT.vel

 ``prod_6pti.namd`` is the NAMD2 configuration file, and it created with some default values.
-Carefully consider its contents before you run!
+Carefully consider its contents before you run; you will need to edit it!

 Example 2: BPTI with Phosphate Ion Deleted
 ------------------------------------------